Check out our Onsite Class Schedule Calendar

 Don’t have time to attend a full class in person?
 We can still help!
 Just follow these three steps:

-1. Visit onlineaha.org to take the healthcare provider class.
+1. Visit onlineaha.org to take your CPR and/or First Aid class.

 2. Print your certificate.

 3. Call us to schedule your skills class.
 We can come to your location, or evaluate your skills at our facility!

 AHA BLS Renewal Course

 Already taken the latest AHA BLS course, with the focus on team dynamics?
 When you are due to recertify your BLS Healthcare Provider CPR course, you can now take the class as a renewal.
 The renewal course reviews all the full BLS course lessons, and lasts approximately 3 hours.

 AHA Heartsaver® Pediatric First Aid CPR AED

 100% classroom training means students are with an AHA Instructor for their entire learning experience.

 Heartsaver® Pediatric First Aid CPR AED is a classroom, video-based, Instructor-led course that teaches students to respond to and manage illnesses and injuries in a child or infant in the first few minutes until professional help arrives.